Northgate station (Sound Transit): Bus station

 The Northgate Transit Center opened on June 6, 1992, at a cost of $15.8 million to construct.
 It was planned in 1978, as part of King County Metro's "MetroTRANSITion" program, becoming the last of eleven transit centers built under the plan.
-The Northgate area was historically served by the Blue Streak express bus to downtown Seattle from 1970 onward, using a park and ride on the north side of the mall (closed in 2008 and converted into Hubbard Homestead Park).
+The Northgate area was historically served by the Blue Streak express bus to downtown Seattle from 1970 onward; by the end of the decade, Metro Transit had made Northgate into a regional hub for buses using a park and ride on the north side of the mall (closed in 2008 and converted into Hubbard Homestead Park).
 Construction began in 1990 with the demolition of a Group Health clinic and relocation of a segment of Thornton Creek.

 The transit center was sited adjacent to the mall and an access ramp to the Interstate 5 reversible express lanes.
 It consisted of six bus bays that served a reverse-direction street for buses with extra space for layovers and passing lanes.
 The passenger waiting area was covered by large white canvases held aloft by steel towers, designed by ZGF Architects.
 It featured several passenger amenities, including public restrooms, pay phones, an ORCA card vending machine, bicycle parking, and a baby changing station.
 Several sculptures at the transit center were designed by Cris Bruch and cost $50,000 to install as part of the agency's public art program.

 The park and ride at the transit center initially consisted of 284 spaces in the west lot before it underwent two expansions.
 In 2001, the parking lot was expanded to 950 spaces after the $7.6 million purchase of 3.9 acre from Simon Property Group.
 The completion of the Thornton Creek development in April 2009 brought 350 additional parking spaces to be added to the transit center, mostly used to replace a 500-stall park and ride north of the mall.
 By 2016, Northgate Transit Center had over 1,000 total parking spaces that normally filled before 9 a.m. on weekdays.